 The challenge with legacy platforms

 There’s no doubt that platforms like ServiceNow and BMC Helix are powerful.
 They offer huge, all-in-one solutions built for massive companies.
-But all that power comes with a hefty price tag, and not just in terms of money.
+But all that power comes with a significant investment, and not just in terms of money.

 Getting these systems up and running is often a massive project.
-It usually involves a "rip and replace" of the tools you’re already using, forcing your entire organization to learn a whole new way of working.
-The timelines are notoriously long, often taking months or even years, and you’ll likely need expensive consultants and a dedicated internal team just to get it launched and keep it running.
+It usually involves a "rip and replace" of the tools you're already using, forcing your entire organization to learn a whole new way of working.
+The timelines can be long, often taking months or even years, and you'll likely need a dedicated internal team just to get it launched and keep it running.

 Here's a quick look at their pricing structure: